huilensolis/memoir/readme.md

 # Memoir
 [Memoir.webm](https://github.com/Huilensolis/memoir/assets/113150193/93f9292a-3d88-446c-9f0c-f0d5113a8a75)

-Memoir is a web application that empowers users to cultivate a daily journaling habit effortlessly.
-With an intuitive interface, it provides a private and organized space for users to capture their thoughts, reflections, and experiences.
-Memoir fosters self-reflection and personal growth through simple yet powerful features, making it the ideal platform for those on a journey of daily introspection.
+Memoir is a web editor for journaling and documenting your reflections.
 # **MVP Features:**

 1. **User Registration and Profile:**